 On my way back home from a tour of the Lockport Powerhouse, I took the industrial scenic route through Lemont.
 When I went over the high-bridge, I spotted a big towboat down by the Santa Fe bridge.
+Towboats in the Chicagoland area are expected to have a retractable pilot house because the bridges between here and the Great Lakes haven't opened for waterway traffic since 1954.

 Specifically, it is from the PORT OF HOUSTON, TX.
 Evidently the Houston office did not get the memo about bridge clearances in the Chicago area.
 If you look again at the picture with the barges under the bridge, you will see that there is a "house" on the barge that is barely clearing the bridge.
 So they had better be picking up a load.
 That is, if the barges are not currently empty, there is no way they are getting back under that bridge after they are emptied.
 In Paint, I found the water level gauge on the barge.
 The color of the water at the bottom is about the same as the barge, but it is at the 1 foot mark.
 So they are empty.